solid/authorization-panel/proposals/evaluation/uc-1-consent.md

 readable format for each transaction, with information on the type of goods, links to the producers,...

-She wants to limit the Apps ability to do anything other than read data from those other services, even though she herself using her browser is able to make purchases online from them.
+She wants to limit the App's ability to do anything other than read data from those other services, even though she herself is able to use her browser to make purchases online from them.

 Alice has a trusted party handling authorization that helps her interpret the kind of data that FinanceInsight needs, and then presents the access decisions to her